NicklasJohansen/DO2021/README.md

 ### MIT License

-Copyright (c) 2021 Andreas Bjerre-Nielsen
+Copyright (c) 2020 Nicklas Johansen

 Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the "Software"), to deal